purseclab/PGFuzz/ArduPilot/Dynamic analysis/README.md

 - <a href="https://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html" target="_blank"> Tutorial</a>

 ## Setting up preconditions to test user commands
 preconditions.txt file contain some configuration parameters to set sensors or devices.
 Some user commands require such a configuration.
-For example, the current version of the file include parameters to set a parachute.
+For example, the current version of the file includes parameters to set a parachute.
 ```bash
 cat ./preconditions.txt
 CHUTE_ENABLED 1